willemolding/Restake-Regen/README.md

 # 🌱 Restake//Regen

-🧠 An Eigenlayer AVS that allows Ethereum validators to offset their energy usage by committing to buying and retiring carbon credits.
+🧠 An Eigenlayer AVS public good that allows Ethereum validators to pledge their commitment to offset their energy usage and carbon expenses by committing to purchasing and retiring high-quality carbon credits.

 ## Overview